melissakeizer/melissakeizer.com/_posts/2015-05-03-strobist-photography-for-sony-alpha-shooters.markdown

 ![photo caption](../../img/blog/strobist-flashgun.jpg "My flashgun with transmitter attached, mounted on my light stand")
 <span class="caption">My flashgun with transmitter attached, mounted on my light stand</span>

-Now that everything is in place, you’ll just need to turn on your flash, trigger and receiver and fiddle about with a few more settings.
-Press on a channel button on your receiver.
-When you see it light up, that’s it set.
+Now that everything is in place, you’ll just need to turn on your flash, transmitter and receiver and fiddle about with a few more settings.
+Press on a channel button on your transmitter, when you see it light up, that’s it set.
 Turn on the same channel on your receiver.
-The Phottix Strato II trigger and receiver set doesn’t support wireless TTL (though you can use TTL when the flash is mounted on your receiver on the camera.), so you’ll need to set the flash power manually.
+The Phottix Strato II trigger set doesn’t support wireless TTL (though you can use TTL when the flash is mounted on your transmitter on the camera.), so you’ll need to set the flash power manually.
 Of course, this depends on your scene and the results you’re after.
 Have a play about with the flashgun settings until your exposure is just right.

 Take a few photos and make sure the flash is firing.
-If you find the flash isn’t firing, check that both the trigger and receiver are switched on and are using the same channel (the selected one will be lit up).
+If you find the flash isn’t firing, check that both the transmitter and receiver are switched on and are using the same channel (the selected one will be lit up).
 Also check that the camera’s flash mode is set to “wireless.”

 ## Putting my strobist setup to the test